Submissions are currently closed.

-When the submission cycle is open, submissions are only accepted electronically through our submission manager at Submittable.
+When open, submissions are only accepted electronically through our submission manager at Submittable.

 Please read our guidelines below.
 Some have changed recently to clarify requirements.